l-aldarondo/Pewlett-Hackard-Analysis/README.md

 <br/>

 - The amount of mentors could be enough if the client uses the current provided information to plan with each department and design mentorship programs in phases based on titles retiring in at a given period of time, this way they can fill out positions and bring out more candidates as need surge on those vacant positions and departments.
-To do this they ould need to plan and coordinate which positions retire first based on seniority in order to keep a healthy ratio of mentors and employees.
+To do this they would need to plan and coordinate which positions retire first based on seniority in order to keep a healthy ratio of mentors and employees.

 <br/>